monster555/flutter_custom_packages/README.md

 # Flutter Custom Packages

-This repository contains two custom Flutter packages:
+This repository contains two custom **Flutter** packages:

-1. CustomPopup
+1. `CustomPopup`
-2. CustomSlideContextTile
+2. `CustomSlideContextTile`

-Both packages are designed to enhance the user interface and interaction in Flutter applications, with a focus on iOS-style designs.
+These packages are the result of my experimentation and enjoyment in **Flutter** development, designed to improve the user experience in **Flutter** applications.

 ## Packages

 ### CustomPopup

-CustomPopup is a Flutter package that enables developers to integrate animated popups triggered by tapping or long-pressing a child widget.
-These popups originate from the position of the CustomPopup child widget and feature smooth animations that can align with both Cupertino and Material design languages.
+`CustomPopup` is a **Flutter** package that enables developers to integrate animated popups triggered by tapping or long-pressing a child widget.
+These popups originate from the position of the `CustomPopup` child widget and feature smooth animations that can align with both Cupertino and Material design languages.

 [Learn more about CustomPopup](./custom_popup/README.md)

 ### CustomSlideContextTile

-CustomSlideContextTile is a Flutter package that enhances list items by adding swipeable leading and trailing actions.
+`CustomSlideContextTile` is a **Flutter** package that enhances list items by adding swipeable leading and trailing actions.
 It provides a smooth and interactive way to reveal contextual actions for list items, offering an intuitive and space-efficient interface for mobile applications.
 This versatile package can be adapted to various UI designs and requirements, making it suitable for a wide range of mobile app interfaces.

 [Learn more about CustomSlideContextTile](./custom_slide_context_tile/README.md)

 ## Installation

-To use these packages in your Flutter project, add the following to your `pubspec.yaml` file:
+To use these packages in your **Flutter** project, add the following to your `pubspec.yaml` file:

 ```yaml
 dependencies: